-Restricted Assets - The amounts reserved for bond debt service and capital projects are legally restricted by bond indentures.
+Restricted Assets - The amounts reserved for bond debt service are legally restricted by bond indentures.
+The amount reserved for capital projects is legally restricted by a third party.
 When both restricted and unrestricted resources are available for use, it is the Port Authority's policy to use restricted resources first and then unrestricted resources when they are needed.